-The window panes shook from an angry voice, hallow and gruff, he rumbled with noise.
+The window panes shook from an angry voice, hollow and gruff, he rumbled with noise.
 He clapped his hands with a fiery slap.
 He rubbed his brow, sweat going splititty splat.

 He then spoke to me.
 Each word as a breeze, of fiery breath that could freeze.
 My heart beat faster and faster still.
 When you gaze at him, his eyes they chill.